Case Digest (G.R. No. 72746)

 Facts:

-The case involves Bernarda S. Canonizado as the petitioner and Hon.
-Regina Ordonez Benitez, the Presiding Judge of the Regional Trial Court, Branch XLVII, Manila, along with Atty.
-Cesar R. Canonizado as the respondents.
-The events trace back to March 13, 1956, when Bernarda filed an action for support against her estranged husband, Cesar, in the Juvenile and Domestic Relations Court of Manila.
-The trial court initially granted support for their minor child, Christina, at P100.00 monthly but denied support for Bernarda, citing her employment status.
-Bernarda contested this decision, leading to a petition for certiorari, which resulted in a modification on September 30, 1960, granting both Bernarda and Christina P100.00 each monthly.
+The case revolves around Bernarda S. Canonizado (the petitioner) versus Hon.
+Regina Ordonez Benitez (the presiding judge of the Regional Trial Court, Branch XLVII, Manila) and Atty.
+Cesar R. Canonizado (the respondent).
+The legal matter began on March 13, 1956, when Bernarda filed for support against her estranged husband, Cesar, in the Juvenile and Domestic Relations Court of Manila.
+The court granted support for their minor daughter, Christina, in the amount of P100.00 monthly but denied alimony for Bernarda, citing her gainful employment.
+Displeased with this outcome, Bernarda sought a petition for certiorari, which led to a modification on September 30, 1960, compelling Cesar to provide monthly support of P100.00 each for both Bernarda and Christina.
+Subsequent attempts to execute this order were met with legal challenges from Cesar, culminating in a declaration on February 23, 1963, by the court that certain property transfers were simulated, allowing an auction sale to pro

 Case Digest (G.R.
 No. 72746)